 In this blog post, Dr. Bernard Beldholm, FRACS, discusses the pros and cons of above vs below the muscle implants.
 Aesthetics, safety, and practical concerns will be addressed.
-You’ll also learn about the dual-plane method, which provides the “best of both worlds”.
+You’ll also learn about the dual-plane method.
 When you reach the end of this article, you will have a better understanding of which method will look best on you.

 If you’re torn deciding if over or under the muscle breast implants will give you a better result, keep reading.

 Your natural breast tissue plays a role in the decision

 Generally, above the muscle implants have a more natural-looking result for a variety of reasons.
 However, most of Doctor Bernard’s patients don’t have enough breast tissue coverage on the upper part of the breast to make above the muscle implants look good.

 As a body contouring surgeon, a lot of our patients are post-pregnancy or post-weight loss.
 They tend to have loss of fullness in the upper breast.
 Usually, there is a very thin layer of breast tissue.
 For these patients, placing the implant above the muscle means the implant would be visible.
 This is not an attractive look.